arceda/violence-detection/README.md

 In car-crash folder the implementation of "Fast car crash detection in video" is presented. https://ieeexplore.ieee.org/abstract/document/8786306

 In order to test the code, you need to download YOLO3 and compile Darknet as is mention in "https://pjreddie.com/darknet/install/"  it will generate the file "libdarknet.so".
-Then, edit the file "../car-crash/darknet.py" and edit the line:
+Then, edit the file "../car-crash/darknet.py" and edit the line above updating the path to your "libdarknet.so" file generated before:

 lib = CDLL("path to libdarknet.so", RTLD_GLOBAL)